-Where a student uses the ideas or work of another person without acknowledging the source(s) and, in effect, presents the work as his/her own original work or idea.
+When a student uses the ideas or work of another person without acknowledging the source(s) and, in effect, presents the work as their own original work or idea.
 There will be no excuse for oversight or mistake on the part of the student or any other person.